Winter

 I bask in the sensations provided by the lamp, a source of comfort in the absence of my hometown and my mother, who proudly awaits the PDF attachment that she will soon receive, complete with my latest design. – Sofia L.

-To learn more about Sofia’s lamp and label, stay tuned for a special episode of The Museum of Where We Are podcast to debut this spring/summer!
+To learn more about Sofia’s lamp and label, listen to The Museum of Where We Are Podcast, Season 4, Episode 7!

 Lucite Pen Cigarette Holder